QUIET-LAKE-23602, 2019,

 The haiku generator

-Quiet-Lake-23602 also has a haiku generator, it attempts to feed back into the system with a series of haikus generated using the words said in the conversations.
+Quiet-Lake-23602 also includes a haiku generator, which attempts to feed back into the system by creating haikus from words spoken in the conversations.
 The feature uses npm syllable to count syllables.
-When the total number of unique words stored exceeds 1000 words the server starts sending haikus over OSC to Touchdesigner to render.
-This was a trial feature to experiment with generative text, it lacks natural language processing and has many grammatical issues though it does sometimes generate interesting results.
-In 2022, a haiku generator can easily be replicated using a service like ChatGPT.
+When the total number of unique words stored exceeds 1,000, the server begins sending haikus over OSC to TouchDesigner for rendering.
+This was an experimental feature for generative text; it lacks natural language processing and contains many grammatical errors, though it occasionally produces interesting results.
+With modern tools, a haiku generator can be easily replicated using services like ChatGPT.

 blame but matters pain